-This article explains the examples already prepared in the demo space, which allows you quickly explore and experience some of the core features and benefits of LYNX and LYNX TameFlow.
+This article explains the examples already prepared in the demo space, which allows you to quickly explore and experience some of the core features and benefits of LYNX and LYNX TameFlow.

-The demo space contains basic examples and most common configuration and set-up.
+The demo space contains basic examples and most common configurations and set-up.
 There are many more possibilities to further optimize and tune LYNX and LYNX TameFlow.
 More information can be found in the various sections of the help-center.

-We recommend also to follow the instructions of this article Get started with LYNX for CCPM in 30 minutes, as this article focuses on adding new projects, tasks, etc. yourself.
+We also recommend to follow the instructions of this article Get started with LYNX for CCPM in 30 minutes, as this article focuses on adding new projects, tasks, etc. yourself.

 - your account may already have been created through invitation by a colleague or somebody else to become a member of a company or another already existing space.
 In this case you can request also a personal demo space, via the help button in LYNX.